nbip/IWAE/README.md

 ```
 The model is investigated further in a series of tasks found in `./tasks`.
 `task01.py`: Use a 2D latent space to investigate both true and variational posteriors.
 We can use *self-normalized importance sampling* to estimate posterior means and *sampling importance resampling* to draw samples from the true posterior.
-`task02.py`: Use the Doubly Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.
+`task02.py`: Apply the Doubly Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.

 ## Results
 Samples (left) and mean function (right) when sampling from the prior, during training of an IWAE with 50 importance samples.
 <img src="results/iwae_50.gif" width="600" height="300" />

-Test-set log likelihoods are estimated using 5000 importance samples
+Test-set log likelihoods as estimated using 5000 importance samples:

 #### 1 stochastic layer
 | Method | Test-set LLH (this repo) | Test-set LLH ([original paper](https://arxiv.org/pdf/1509.00519.pdf)) |